zhangjiangen11/Simple-Online-Multiplayer-Networking-Authoritative-Dedicated-Server/README.md

 If it asks for the fingerprint, type **yes**.
 Then type it again to connect; you should see a bird displayed.

-To upload the files you must not be connected to the instance.
-Open a new console and type this, with the path to your key and the path to your server folder:
+Before uploading your server file, make sure that you have pasted the Public DNS of your instance for the SERVER_IP constant in your game.
+To upload the files, you must not be connected to the instance.
+Open a new console and type this, using the path to your key and the path to your server folder:

 ```bash
 scp -i "C:\Users\USERNAME\Desktop\security\mykey.pem" -r "C:\Users\USERNAME\Desktop\server" ec2-user@PUBLIC_DNS_HERE:~/server